 The staging of cervical cancer is the most important factor in determining your treatment plan.
 The stage of cervical cancer is carefully divided into categories based on the size and spread of cancer beyond the cervix and into other places in the body

 (metastasis), such as the lymph nodes, blood, or other organs.
-The stages of cervical cancer are as follows:
+The stages of cervical cancer are:

 - Stage 0 (carcinoma in situ or dysplasia) indicates that abnormal cells have been found in the innermost lining of the cervix, but are not invasive (have not spread to nearby tissue).
-These cells are not cancer, but precancerous, which means
+These cells are not cancer, but they are precancerous, which

 - Stage I (stages IA and IB) is cancer in the cervix only.